Articles of Incorporation

-The undersigned, for the purpose of forming a Nonprofit Corporation under the Nebraska Nonprofit Corporation Act, as amended (the "Act"), does hereby certify and adopt these Articles of Incorporation:
+The undersigned, for the purpose of forming a Nonprofit Corporation under the Nebraska Nonprofit Corporation Act, as amended (the "Act"), does hereby certify and adopt these Amended & Restated Articles of Incorporation:

-ARTICLE 1: The name of the Corporation is The Bread Museum & Bread Culture Study Center (hereinafter The Bread Museum).
+ARTICLE 1: The name of the Corporation is the National Bread Museum of Grain-Baking-Bread Culture (hereinafter the National Bread Museum).